 - Medium: 355 F - 180 C for 25 minutes per 1 lb - 450 gr plus an extra 25 minutes.
 Internal temperature 160 F - 70 C

-a Not necessarily, if you bake it for 10 minutes at high temperature, the lamb will seal.
+Not necessarily; if you bake it for 10 minutes at a high temperature, the lamb will seal.
 Cooking the lamb for the remaining time at a lower temperature will keep the meat moist.

 How to serve it

-Remove the string and serve by cutting between the ribs.
+Remove the string and serve by cutting the round shape between the side of each rib with a sharp knife.

-A crown is usually composed of 6 to 9 ribs, however, the meat in the lamb cutlet is limited.
+A crown usually comprises 6 to 9 ribs; however, the meat in rib roast is limited.

-A lamb cutlet normally has 3 to 4 bites of meat maximum, so it depends on what else are you serving at your dinner how many guests you can feed.
+A meaty lamb cutlet typically has a maximum of 3 to 4 bites of meat, depending on what else you serve at your dinner and how many guests you can feed.

-If you are serving it as a main, consider serving it to 6 people max with an abundance of side dishes.
+If you are serving it as a main, consider serving it to 6 people with many side dishes.

 Another option is to serve it as one of the main courses in an Italian 6-meal course.